gsc2001/GuessIT/README.md

 ![screenshot](images/screenshot.png)

 ## Running :runner:
-You need to have Node.js installed to install dependicies :
+You need to have Node.js installed.

+To install dependicies :
 ```bash
 $ npm install
 ```